 There are several options for accommodation for workshops and retreats longer than a day.
-We can offer individual bedrooms in our farm cottage, house, as well as our house bus.
+We can offer individual bedrooms in the farm cottage, house, as well as a house bus.
 Otherwise there are several B&B options close by.
 Or you can lower the fee cost and camp in your own tent.

 See 2020 offerings below.

 Into your own unfolding

 What will be your unfolding in 2020 that deserves the most attention?
 Is it work, relationships, improving wellbeing?
 Does something call you, is the path ahead clear, can you see your way marks, what will sustain you, what will hinder?

 You are invited into a circle of friendship to reflect and explore these or other questions you hold.

 We live busy, full and often cluttered lives.
 Finding enough time to take time out to reflect on where we are at and where we’d like to be is not easy.
 Often, we are giving to others but not to ourselves.
 The weekend retreat is short enough to hopefully allow those in our lives we support to manage without us while we restore and re-energise ourselves and our path ahead.

 By using some time in nature and inspirational poetry I offer participants a quick as possible entry into that quiet space were reflection and direction are to be found.

 March 2020 – Carterton Wairarapa.
 Arrive early on Friday evening – 20th

 Depart Sunday 2.00pm – 22nd (train pick up and return on the Sunday option).